Skip to content

 2. Attributes removed - All mm-* attributes are removed

-3. Styles applied - Selected option styles are merged into element style attributes
+3. Styles applied - Selected preset styles are merged into element style attributes

-The exported HTML is compatible with all major email service providers.
+The exported HTML is compatible with all major email service providers and preserves any ESP merge tags that don’t conflict with defined variable names.